dokku/dokku-solr/README.md

-solr:clone <name> <new-name>  NOT IMPLEMENTED solr:connect <name>           NOT IMPLEMENTED solr:create <name>            Create a solr service with environment variables solr:destroy <name>           Delete the service and stop its container if there are no links left solr:enter <name> [command]   Enter or run a command in a running solr service container solr:export <name> > <file>   NOT IMPLEMENTED solr:expose <name> [port]     Expose a solr service on custom port if provided (random port otherwise)
+solr:clone <name> <new-name>  NOT IMPLEMENTED solr:connect <name>           NOT IMPLEMENTED solr:create <name>            Create a solr service with environment variables solr:destroy <name>           Delete the service, delete the data and stop its container if there are no links left solr:enter <name> [command]   Enter or run a command in a running solr service container solr:export <name> > <file>   NOT IMPLEMENTED solr:expose <name> [port]     Expose a solr service on custom port if provided (random port otherwise)